 “As a young twenty-something year old fresh out of university, I sometimes found myself working temp jobs where contracts were only a few months in length.
 I used this to my advantage and decided to use my time in between jobs to travel.
 Between the end of one contract and the start of another, I sometimes had a couple of weeks of free time, which was enough time for a short jaunt here and there.
 Just be creative with whatever time you have off work, and use that to plan smaller trips here and there.” – Audrey

-I’ve been following this strategy for years!
+I (Oksana), personally, have been following this strategy for years!
 In 2012, I managed to negotiate 2 months off before I started my job in China, allowing me to embark on my 2 months adventure in SEA.
-And when I moved in Australia in 2013, I purposefully traveled via Philippines, allowing myself to do something I’ve always wanted to, before going back to the corporate world.
+And when I moved to Australia in 2013, I purposefully traveled via Philippines, allowing myself to do something I’ve always wanted to, before going back to the corporate world.

 Chances are that the first time you ask, the answer will almost always be “No”, but once you explain your rationale and how important this experience is to you, they’ll be much more likely to say “Yes”